History Nuggets are posted each Monday.

 Fairbanks Pioneers were key in forming Pioneer Memorial Park, moving the Riverboat Nenana to the Park, and saving many historic cabins of early Fairbanks from decay.
 One of the cabins, the Kitty Hensley House, was renovated and furnished by the Pioneers to be used as a living museum and shop.

-Pioneers built the Pioneer Hal, housing the Pioneer Museum and Big Stampede Show.
+Pioneers built the Pioneer Hall, housing the Pioneer Museum and Big Stampede Show.
 Igloo No. 4 owns the original Felix Pedro Gold Discovery Claim on Pedro Creek and erected a monument to honor the discovery, which led to the gold rush that founded Fairbanks.

 Other monuments and displays have either been contributed to or erected by the Pioneers to commemorate historic events and people in various locations throughout the state.
 Many are located within Pioneer Park.